MicrosoftDocs/sdk-api/sdk-api-src/content/tapi3if/nn-tapi3if-itscriptableaudioformat.md

 req.lib: Uuid.lib
 req.dll: Tapi3.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - ITScriptableAudioFormat
+ - tapi3if/ITScriptableAudioFormat
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Tapi3.dll
 api_name:
  - ITScriptableAudioFormat
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # ITScriptableAudioFormat interface

 ## -description

 The
 <b>ITScriptableAudioFormat</b> interface is used by scriptable clients to get the audio format from, or set the audio format for, the track.
 The interface provides properties for each member from the